jmanthony3/Archimedes/docs/class/engr-727-001-advanced-mechanics-of-materials/fundamentals-of-elasticity.md

 **#elasticity**

 This chapter differs from others because of how we approach problems.
 Previously, we assume the stress/strain state and the mode of failure axiomatically by uniform distributions and average stress/strains.
 However, in most design studies, machines/equipment is much more complex; therefore, we need the principles of this chapter for more accurate designs.
 Typically, these are presented as partial differential equations (PDE).
-This requires two or more variables in the problems.
-Finite Element Analysis (FEA) allows one to solve for much more complex geometries for the compatibility equations.
+This requires two or more variables in the problems. #Finite-Element-Analysis (#FEA) allows one to solve for much more complex geometries for the compatibility equations.

+*[FEA]: Finite Element Analysis
+*[FBD]: Free Body Diagram

 *Fundamental Principles:*
-1. The general equilibrium equations from a free body diagram (FBD) of a differential, rectangular element taken from a structural body of any shape/material;
+1. The general #equilibrium equations from a #free-body-diagram (#FBD) of a differential, rectangular element taken from a structural body of any shape/material;
-2. The strain-displacement equations and the equivalent compatibility equations from the geometry of the deformation of the same element; and,
+2. The strain-displacement equations and the equivalent #compatibility equations from the geometry of the deformation of the same element; and,
-3. Constitutive equations for isotropic and orthotropic linearly elastic material models.
+3. #constitutive equations for isotropic and orthotropic linearly elastic material models.

 *insert math*